 The manner of cancer development seen in patients with mesothelioma of the peritoneum—a protective lining around the abdominal cavity— is very much the same as that seen in patients with mesothelioma of the pleura.
 In the case of the former, however, toxic asbestos particles usually enter the body through the process of ingestion after being swallowed (rather than inhaled).
 Those microscopic, crystal-like fibers then lodge themselves in the peritoneum’s delicate membrane and cause it to scar until a tumor forms.
 When the tumor is malignant (as opposed to benign, or non-cancerous), the diagnosis given is mesothelioma.

 Both pleural and peritoneal mesothelioma is definitively diagnosed through a biopsy—a medical procedure involving the removal of a small piece of affected tissue that is then analyzed to determine whether or not cancerous cells exist.
 Some common screening tools used to try and eliminate a mesothelioma diagnosis, prior to a biopsy being conducted, include x-rays and imaging techniques like MRIs and CT scans.
 Only when other, non-invasive methods have been exhausted will a physician generally opt to do a biopsy.

-One of the most important things for both pleural and peritoneal mesothelioma sufferers to do, especially during the treatment phase, is eat a variety of healthy, nutrient-rich foods.
+One of the most important things for both pleural and peritoneal mesothelioma sufferers to do, especially during the treatment phase, is eating a variety of healthy, nutrient-rich foods.
 Fruits and vegetables are a necessary staple in any diet, as they provide the body with many important vitamins and minerals.
-Protein is needed to build and/or support muscle mass; and complex carbohydrates (like whole-wheat bread, pasta and rice) provide much-needed energy, as well as fiber (which aids in functioning of the digestive tract).
+Protein is needed to build and/or support muscle mass; and complex carbohydrates (like whole-wheat bread, pasta, and rice) provide much-needed energy, as well as fiber (which aids in the functioning of the digestive tract).